Eurovision Young Musicians: Background and history

-In 1986, due to the increasing number of participating countries, a semi-final round was introduced at the competition, from which, according to the results of the jury's voting, five to eight of the participating countries progressed to the televised final.
+In 1986, due to the increasing number of participating broadcasters, a semi-final round was introduced at the competition, from which, according to the results of the jury's voting, five to eight of them progressed to the televised final.
 Following this, the competition did not undergo any major changes for a number of years.
 In 2006, the competition was one of the central events of the Year of Mozart and to celebrate the 250th anniversary of the birth of Wolfgang Amadeus Mozart, the pieces performed by the finalists were restricted to Mozart or pieces from his contemporaries.

 Between 2006 and 2012, the competition was the opening event of one of the largest festivals in Europe, Vienna Festival and was held on an open-air stage for the first time.
 The 2018 contest was hosted by the BBC in partnership and as a highlight of the annual Edinburgh International Festival.
 The 2020 edition of the contest was scheduled to take place in Zagreb, Croatia on 21 June to coincide with World Music Day celebrations.
-The contest would have taken place on an open-air stage in King Tomislav Square.
-However, on 18 March 2020, it was announced that the event had been postponed indefinitely as a result of the COVID-19 pandemic in Europe, The future of the contest is uncertain until 3 February 2022 when the Norwegian broadcaster NRK confirmed, in an online article regarding its national selection Virtuos, that the upcoming edition would instead now be held in Montpellier, France in July.
+The final of the contest would have taken place on an open-air stage in King Tomislav Square, with the semi-finals held on 17 June in the Bers Hall of the Zagreb Academy of Music.
+However, on 18 March 2020, it was announced that the event had been postponed indefinitely due to the COVID-19 pandemic in Europe.
+The future of the contest remained uncertain until 3 February 2022, when Norwegian broadcaster NRK confirmed, in an online article regarding its national selection Virtuos, that the upcoming edition would instead now be held in Montpellier, France in July.

+In August 2025, the EBU announced a series of reforms that would be implemented ahead of the 2026 edition.
+Key points of the reform include a two-year broadcast contract cycle, inflation-based fee indexation, an improved fallback hosting rule, and improved rights management.
+These changes aim to provide greater "predictability and stability", enabling both participating broadcasters and hosts to plan their activities more effectively well in advance.